hungovercoders-blog/datagriff/docs/_posts/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus.md

 README.md
 ```

 We're going to leverage the static folder with a new directory called "contracts" to store our API contracts.
 This will also be where we store our other contracts in the future such as data contracts or asyncapi contracts.
-I decided to take the domain approach as the parent directory so domains are clustred together with their contracts rather than separating them out by function first.
+I decided to take the domain approach as the parent directory so domains are clustered together with their contracts rather than separating them out by function first.
 Our future static directory structure will therefore look something like the following:

 ```txt
 static/